 This carrot salad went viral on TikTok in 2020 for promoting fertility and regulating intestinal movement.

-What Does the Carrot Salad Do?
+What Does The Carrot Salad Do?

-"One vegetable has a special place in a diet to balance the hormones, and that is the raw carrot.
 It is so nearly indigestible that, when it is well chewed or grated, it helps to stimulate the intestine and reduce the reabsorption of estrogen and the absorption of bacterial toxins.

 It's the stimulating effect on the intestine.
 The fiber in the carrot isn't digestible.
 So the excretion of bile into the liver carries all kinds of detoxified chemicals and hormones.
 If you have fiber in your intestines, these toxins will be carried out, bound to the carrot fiber.
-Without enough fiber, they can be reabsorbed and recirculated."
+Without enough fiber, they can be reabsorbed and recirculated.

 Nutrition for Women, 1993 , Raymond Peat